Filling Your 4 Cups of Self-Care: The Power Hour Approach

 Yes, perhaps the most important point of all: my little secret.

-The Power Hour is typically seen as a morning routine, but shhhh, I often do mine at night … because, as I said earlier, I am a night person. 🙂 And to borrow from Nike the most important thing is to Just Do It.
+The Power Hour is typically seen as a morning routine, but shhhh, I often do mine at night … because, as I said earlier, I am a night person. 🙂 And to borrow from a famous slogan the most important thing is to Just Do It.

 How do you refresh yourself when you need it, either physically, emotionally, mentally, or spiritually?
 How will you use these ideas to improve your self-care?